What is UDA?

 How much is tuition in the UK?

-Tuition ranges depending on what university you study at and if you are pursuing your Bachelors or Masters degree.
-Though, tuition is often much cheaper than attending a university in the USA.
+Tuition ranges depending on the university you study at, and whether you are pursuing your Bachelor's or Master's degree.
+Regardless, tuition is often much cheaper than attending a university in the USA.
 Email email@example.com to learn more about tuition.

 Can I use my FAFSA/student loans to pay for school in the UK?

 Most of our partner universities utilize the US Direct Student Loan program, making you eligible to help cover costs not covered by scholarships.

 Do I have to pay for my travel and living expenses?

 Yes, but your student loans can help offset these costs.